kubernetes/git-sync/README.md

             The bind address (including port) for git-sync's HTTP endpoint.
 If not specified, the HTTP endpoint is not enabled.

+            Examples:
+              ":1234": listen on any IP, port 1234 "127.0.0.1:1234": listen on localhost, port 1234

     --http-metrics, $GIT_SYNC_HTTP_METRICS
-            Enable metrics on git-sync's HTTP endpoint, if it is enabled (see --http-bind).
+            Enable metrics on git-sync's HTTP endpoint.
+Requires --http-bind to be specified.

     --http-pprof, $GIT_SYNC_HTTP_PPROF
-            Enable the pprof debug endpoints on git-sync's HTTP endpoint, if it is enabled (see --http-bind).
+            Enable the pprof debug endpoints on git-sync's HTTP endpoint.
+            Requires --http-bind to be specified.

     --link <string>, $GIT_SYNC_LINK
-            The path to at which to create a symlink which points to the current git directory, at the currently synced SHA.
+            The path to at which to create a symlink which points to the current git directory, at the currently synced hash.
 This may be an absolute path or a relative path, in which case it is relative to --root.
 The last path element is the name of the link and must not start with a period.
 Consumers of the synced files should always use this link - it is updated atomically and should always be valid.
-The basename of the target of the link is the current SHA.
+The basename of the target of the link is the current hash.
 If not specified, this defaults to the leaf dir of --repo.

     --man
             Print this manual and exit.